Life Insurance For People With a Heart Condition (2026)

 Simplified issue policies require no medical exam, only a health questionnaire about your cardiac history and current status.
 Underwriters review your answers and approve or decline based on your responses.

-Simplified issue insurance works well for moderate cardiac conditions that occurred recently or involve ongoing treatment.
+Simplified life insurance is the right fit for moderate cardiac conditions that occurred recently or involve ongoing treatment.

 Guaranteed Acceptance Life Insurance

 Guaranteed acceptance life insurance provides automatic approval regardless of health status.
 No medical exams or health questions mean acceptance for all applicants within age limits, usually 50 to 85.
-Guaranteed acceptance policies are best for severe or recent cardiac conditions that prevent qualification for other coverage types.
+Guaranteed acceptance is the right choice for serious or recent cardiac conditions that prevent qualification for other coverage types.

 Limited coverage amounts often cap at $25,000 with many insurers, though some carriers may offer up to $50,000 depending on age and other factors.
 Guaranteed acceptance is the most expensive per-dollar coverage option due to high insurer risk.